Hypernova-Oy/geoip2-haproxy-acl/README.md

 ### MaxMind License Key

-Since 2020, MaxMind now requires a registration in order to download free GeoIP2 databases.
+MaxMind requires you to register an user account in order to download free GeoIP2 databases.

 Register at maxmind.com, go to "My account" -> "My License Keys" and generate a new license key.